ClickHouse/ClickHouse/docs/en/sql-reference/statements/alter/projection.md

 title: "Projections"
 ---

-Projections store data in a format that optimizes query execution, this feature is useful if:
+Projections store data in a format that optimizes query execution, this feature is useful for:
-You need to run queries on a column that is not a part of the primary key, For Pre-aggregate columns, it will reduce both computation and IO.
+- Running queries on a column that is not a part of the primary key
+- Pre-aggregating columns, it will reduce both computation and IO

-You can define one or more projections for a table, and during the query analysis the projection with least data to scan will be selected by ClickHouse without modifying the query provided by the user.
+You can define one or more projections for a table, and during the query analysis the projection with the least data to scan will be selected by ClickHouse without modifying the query provided by the user.

 ## Example filtering without using primary keys